dotnet/linker/docs/serialization.md

 ## Preservation logic

-For each discovered type (including root types and the recursive type graph), the linker marks the type and the following members:
+For each discovered type (including root types and the recursive type graph), if the corresponding serializer is active, the linker marks the type and the following members:

 - Public instance properties
   - including public or private getters and setters for such properties